AutoViML/featurewiz/README.md

 1. <b>Performing Feature Engineering</b>: One of the gaps in open source AutoML tools and especially Auto_ViML has been the lack of feature engineering capabilities that high powered competitions like Kaggle required.
 The ability to create "interaction" variables or adding "group-by" features or "target-encoding" categorical variables was difficult and sifting through those hundreds of new features was painstaking and left only to "experts".
 Now there is some good news.<br>
 featurewiz now enables you to add hundreds of such features at the click of a code.
 Set the "feature_engg" flag to "interactions", "groupby" or "target" and featurewiz will select the best encoders for each of those options and create hundreds (perhaps thousands) of features in one go.<br> Not only that, it will use SULOV method and Recursive XGBoost to sift through those variables and find only the least correlated and most important features among them.
 All in one step!.<br>
 The second step is Feature Selection:<br>
-2. <b>Feature Selection</b>: Once you have created 100's of new features, you still have two problems left to solve:
+2. <b>Executing Feature Selection</b>: Once you have created 100's of new features, you still have two problems left to solve:
 1. How do we interpret those newly created features?
 2. Which of these features is important and which are useless?
 How many of them are highly correlated to each other causing redundancy?
 3. Does the model overfit now on these new features and perform better or worse than before?